Ringwood Brewery: History

 In June 2023 the brewery and its brands were put up for sale by CMBC, who announced the closure of their logistics base in Ringwood as part of the same announcement.
+The Campaign for Real Ale called it "another example of a globally owned business wiping out UK brewing heritage".

 On 4 December 2023, CMBC announced they had failed to find a buyer for the brewery and Ringwood Brewery would close in January 2024.
 Production of the Ringwood Brewery beers was to be moved to other facilities owned by CMBC.
 Cask brewing of Razorback, Fortyniner and Boondoggle would be moved to The Park Brewery in Wolverhampton (Banks's), whilst cask brewing of Old Thumper cask brewing would go to The Marston's Brewery in Burton upon Trent.
 Razorback, Boondoggle and Fortyniner bottles were already brewed in Burton.
 The Ringwood CMBC logistic base had already been moved to CMBC's sites in Tiverton and Farnborough.

 Controversy arose soon after however when The Salisbury Journal reported on 6 December 2023 that a potential purchaser condemned CMBC's decision to close the site.
 CMBC stated they had been "unable to secure a credible offer which met our bidding threshold"; however, the threshold was not disclosed.
 A follow up article in the Morning Advertiser quoted local businessman, Anthony Swift, as saying that CMBC had not engaged or even responded to an indicative offer he had put forward together with a consortium during the sale process.

 The brewery shop closed on Christmas Eve 2023.

 Marston's sold their stake in CMBC for £206 million in July 2024, in order to reduce debts and to allow it to concentrate on running its pub estate across the country.
-The sale gave Carlsberg full control of CMBC and ended Marston's 150 year heritage in brewing.
+The sale gave Carlsberg UK full control of CMBC and ended Marston's 150 year heritage in brewing.
 A review of brewing activities was undertaken as a result of the sale and in November 2024 CMBC announced it was to delist Boondoggle and Old Thumper as cask ales by the end of the year, although confirming that Boondoggle would remain available as a bottled beer.

+As of March 2025, the former site of Ringwood Brewery in Hampshire was still lying empty.
+In October 2025, it was reported that Carlsberg Britvic, the successor to Carlsberg UK, had sold the site to Pennyfarthing Homes, a property developer, which would turn it into its new office headquarters.